beemarie/10mintutorials/hello-source-image/README.md

 1. Select your `Namespace` that you created earlier.
 1. Give a name to the image you are about to create.
 It could be something like `helloworld-app`.
 1. Let's also tag the image as `latest`.
-1. We're finsihed specifying our build details.
+1. We're finished specifying our build details.
 Click `Done`.
 1. Let's deploy our image!
 Click `Deploy`

 ## Try out your application